starcraft66/www.tdude.co/content/about.md

 date = "2018-11-17T01:15:40-05:00"
 +++

 Hello!
-I'm Tristan Gosselin-Hane, a software developer and  IT professional studying and living in my home towon of Montreal, Canada.
+I'm Tristan Gosselin-Hane, a software developer and  IT professional studying and living in my home town of Montreal, Canada.

 Student by day and hacker by night (or something like that anyway...).